Nockmaar is the first demo from Sargeist, recorded in 1999.

 At this point, the project did not resemble the Sargeist that we would come to know later on.

-same year, this sounds very different.
-The necro sound of Nockmaar is a far cry from the almost crystal clear production
+that same year, this sounds very different.
+The necro sound of Nockmaar is a far cry from the almost crystal clear

-of Horna's third full-length and sounds like Shatraug's attempt at creating his own Wrath of the Tyrant.
-The vocals
+production of Horna's third full-length and sounds like Shatraug's attempt at creating his own Wrath of the Tyrant.

-are buried in the mix and the guitars possess a rather soft tone since the hissing and poor production do not allow for any
+The vocals are buried in the mix and the guitars possess a rather soft tone since the hissing and poor production do not allow

 section of "Swords & Fire".
 "Heralding Breath of the Pestilence" shows influence from Emperor, one of Shatraug's favourite